advaoptical/alpakka/README.md

 # Alpakka

-Is a python project to generate automated code skeletons out of YANG statements.
-Primary purpose is to generate code skeletons for network equipment which could be configured by Netconf/YANG, the code skeletons are prepaired in a way to handle Netconf/YANG requests.
+Alpakka is a python project that extends pyang to automatically generate code skeletons from YANG statements.
+The primary goal is to generate code skeletons for the configuration of networks and network devices which are controlled by NETCONF or RESCONF.

 ## Getting Started

-The following steps whill guide you through the installation process and a basic functional testing.
+The following steps guide you through the installation process.
 Please be aware that the following instructions are only tested with the referenced versions of python and the required python libraries.

 ### Prerequisites

-To uses the project it is required to install python version 3.5 or newer, python pip and git as repository manager.
+Python (version 3.5 or newer), pip and git are required to use this project.

 ### Installing

-* The first step is to clone the two required the repositories, the first repository is *alpakka* project, it contains the wrapping engine and the required functionality to to map the wrapped YANG statement into different classes and files.
+* The first step is to clone the two required repositories.
+The first repository is the *alpakka* project.
+It contains the wrapping engine and the required functionality to map YANG statements into the wrapped representation for the code generation step.

 ```
 	git clone http://mgn-s-at-source.advaoptical.com/gitlab/anden/alpakka.git
 ```

-* The second repository is the *wools* project, this project containes adaptions on the wrapping engine of the *alpakka* project which are specific for different programming languages and frameworks.
+* The second step is to clone the *wools* project.
+It adapts the wrapping engine of the *alpakka* project by applying specific handling for different programming languages and frameworks and implements the code generation process itself.

 ```
 	git clone http://mgn-s-at-source.advaoptical.com/gitlab/anden/wools.git
 ```

 * The next step is to install both projects and the required dependencies.
-It is recommended to install first the *wools* project and afterwards the *alpakka* project.
+It is recommended to install the *alpakka* project first and then the *wools* project.
+An example is given assuming that you cloned both repositories in your current folder.
+In case you want to work on the code of *alpakka* the `-e` flag can be used for the pip commands.

 ```
 	cd alpakka